-The premiums shown are only a sampling of January 2017, annual rates.
-For consistency among the carriers they were asked to provide the premiums for 65 and 70 year old female, non-smokers, in downtown Las Vegas (zip 89102), Clark County, Southern Nevada.
-Rates specific to whether or not you smoke, your age, and your gender can be obtained from the insurance company.
+The premiums shown are only a sampling of 2025 annual rates, if available at the time of publication.
+For consistency among the carriers, they were asked to provide the premiums for 65- and 70-year-old female, non-smokers, in downtown Las Vegas (zip 89102), Clark County, Southern Nevada.
+Rates specific to whether you smoke, your age, and your gender can be obtained from the insurance company.
 Keep in mind, the rate may change as companies file new rates with the Division of Insurance.
 While rates may change because of increased age and/or an insurance company's increased claims for all similar policyholders, your premiums cannot increase based on your individual claims.

-Note: Some companies expect you to pay annually, while others bill every month, and some bill every two to three months.
+Tip: Some companies expect you to pay annually, while others bill every month, and some bill every two to three months.